cantgim/cantgim/README.md

 ### Hello World! 🙈 🙉 🙊

-- 🔭 I’m currently working on ....freeloader 😢
+- 🔭 I’m currently working on Fsoft
-- 🌱 I’m currently learning ...ReactJS
+- 🌱 I’m currently learning ReactJS
-- 👯 I’m looking to collaborate on ...anything
+- 👯 I’m looking to collaborate on anything
-- 💬 Ask me about ...anything
+- 💬 Ask me about anything
-- 📫 How to reach me: ... vinhgiang.duong@gmail.com
+- 📫 How to reach me: vinhgiang.duong@gmail.com